jrueb/Burn-InSetupControlSoftware/README.md

 When using serial communication the Keithley needs to be set to a baud rate of 19200, while the Julabo chiller needs to be set to 9600 baud.
 Both need their terminator to be set to line feed.

+Note: Needs the KDE program konsole in order to run DAQ commands